Kensington, New York: New York State Senate

 Kensington is located in the New York State Senate's 7th State Senate district, which as of July 2021 is represented in the New York State Senate by Anna Kaplan (D–North Hills).

 Federal representation

 United States Congress

 Kensington is located in New York's 3rd congressional district, which as of July 2021 is represented in the United States Congress by Tom Suozzi (D–Glen Cove).

 United States Senate

 Like the rest of New York, Kensington is represented in the United States Senate by Charles Schumer (D) and Kirsten Gillibrand (D).

 Politics

 In the 2016 U.S. presidential election, the majority of Kensington voters voted for Hillary Clinton (D).

 Education

 School districts

-The majority of Kensington is located within the boundaries of (and is thus served by) the Great Neck Union Free School District, although the easternmost section of the village is located within the Manhasset Union Free School District (though all homes are in the Great Neck part of Kensington).
-As such, all children who reside within Kensington and attend public schools go to Great Neck's schools.
+The majority of Kensington is located within the boundaries of (and is thus served by) the Great Neck Union Free School District, while the easternmost section of the village is located within the Manhasset Union Free School District—although no homes are located within the boundaries of the Manhasset school district.
+As such, all children who reside within Kensington and attend public school go to Great Neck's schools.